akoerner/distance_running/sections/injury.md

 ## Injury

 Running is hard and it hurts.
+On most days my body starts in a state of discomfort until it has settled into acceptance.

+There will be good days with good runs where everything clicks—where you are strong and nagging pains absent.
+There will also be many days where everything is against you: the weather, your body, your mind, and more.

 Aside from the benefits of running comes the almost certainty and inevitability of injury and a significant challenge to avoid.
 Running has a very high incidence of injury.
 Take the method and mindset of this into other activities when injuries strike.